gluio/nesta-theme-headstartup/README.md

-Lisezmoi Nesta theme
+Headstartup Nesta theme
 ==================

-Lisezmoi is a theme for Nesta, a [Ruby CMS](nesta), designed by Glenn Gillen.
+Headstartup is a theme for Nesta, a [Ruby CMS](nesta), designed by Glenn Gillen.

 [nesta]: http://nestacms.com